mikerhodes/haproxy-cert-demo/README.md

-# Mutual certificate authentication using HAProxy sidecars
+# Secure communication channels using HAProxy sidecars

 This repository is meant to demonstrate the concept of using a proxy to create a secure channel.
 It shows how to use HAProxy to create a secure (encrypted and